The most popular and affordable residency Visas is the Pensionado Visa for retirees.

 Many other visas, like the Friendly Nations Visa, require that you have a temporary visa for two years before you can apply for a permanent Visa.

-About three months after applying for your Penaionado Visa, your permanent Visa will be ready and will require a trip to Panama City to pick it up.
+About three months after applying for your Penaionado Visa, your permanent Visa will be ready and will require a trip to Panama to pick it up.

-During the time between getting your temporary Pensionado Visa and your permanent Visa, you are required to stay in Panama UNLESS you get a multi-entry Visa stamp.
-Previously the stamp went in your passport but now, there is a QR code on the back of your temporary card.
+The Multi-Entry is a QR code on the back of your temporary visa card.
 The multi-entry QR Code allows you to leave the country and come back any time while you are waiting for your permanent Visa.
-If you leave the country without a multi-entry code, there is a $2,000 fine.
-So you definitely want to get the multi-entry QR Code if you plan to leave the country.
-It only costs $50 for the multi-entry QR Code.
-I recommend getting the multi-entry code even if you are already living in Panama because you just don’t know when a situation might come up which requires you to leave Panama for an emergency.
+The multi-entry QR Code only costs $50.
+I recommend getting the multi-entry code even if you are already living in Panama because you don’t know when a situation might come up that requires you to leave Panama for an emergency.

 Seems pretty straightforward, right?
 WRONG!

-A Pensionado Visa will cost between $1000 to $5000 in attorney fees depending on which attorney you use.
+A Pensionado Visa will cost between $1,000 to $5,000 in attorney fees, depending on which attorney you use.

 The immigration lawyers we work with all charge affordable fees and have an excellent reputation.

-Last month I received an email from someone asking if $1250 was a reasonable price to pay for a multi-entry Visa stamp.
+Last month, I received an email from someone asking if $1250 was a reasonable price to pay for a multi-entry Visa stamp.
 That’s what his attorney, who frequents the living overseas seminars, was asking.
-I told him NO WAY, a multi-entry Visa stamp is only $50 and the lawyers don’t charge anything extra to help you get it.
+I told him NO WAY, a multi-entry Visa stamp is only $50, and the lawyers don’t charge anything extra to help you get it.
 Big price difference!

-That same over-priced attorney above charges $5,000 for one person to get a Pensionado Visa and $7500 for a couple.
-Our attorney charges $1500 for a Pensionado.
-Big difference!Â
+That exact over-priced attorney above charges $5,000 for one person to get a Pensionado Visa and $7500 for a couple.
+Our attorney charges $1200 for a Pensionado.
+Big difference!

 You can see how the cost of the tour or the Complete Panama Relocation Guide can actually save you money!

-Another lady was told by her attorney that it would be $500 to get a work permit plus she would need to pay $500 every month to keep it.
+Another lady was told by her attorney that it would be $500 to get a work permit, plus she would need to pay $500 every month to keep it.
 This is a total rip off!
-It cost $500 to get a work permit which is good for 3 years then there is a $250 renewal fee for another three years.
+It cost $500 to get a work permit, which is good for 3 years then there is a $250 renewal fee for another three years.

 It’s a shame that some lawyers are so dishonest in Panama.
 But you won’t have to worry about picking the wrong attorney if you come on a Panama Relocation Tour or get the Complete Panama Relocation Guide.